 Memory layout of C program in linux

 Learn memory layout of C program such as text segment, heap segment, stack segment, command line arguments in linux c with examples.
+Subscribe here to enable complete access to all technical articles, online tests and projects.

 Memory layout of a C program